Have you ever experienced the stress of dealing with behavior that is out-of-control?

 Have you ever noticed that using time-outs and punishments can actually make the behavior even worse?

-Read further to discover how you can use positive methods to keep yourself calm and give yourself the ability to engage with your children in a way that will calm them down too!
+Read further to discover how you can use positive methods to keep yourself calm, while calming your children.

 Staying Calm Throughout Difficult Behavior